Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer JavaScript Client library version 6.0 or newer (installation instructions for version 8.0 or newer).
+- As an exception, the JSON Patch demo is compatible with Lightstreamer JavaScript Client library version 8.2 beta or newer.